 Lower Latency for Critical Operations

 Redis provides data in microseconds, which would have taken databases milliseconds to retrieve.
 This difference in latency is revolutionary when it depends on applications that need to be responsive in real-time, as is the case with gaming platforms, financial trading systems, live analytics dashboards, and so on.
-There are no delays that are noticeable, but rather instant responses to users.
+The goal is lower response time, but real results depend on application code, network distance, database design and cache hit rate.

 Cost Efficiency